Call:+98 913 408 2818

 Types of modern Iranian tiles

-Generally, Iranian tiles are divided into two groups: porcelain and non-porcelain.
+Generally, Persian tiles are divided into two groups: porcelain and non-porcelain.
 The difference between these two types is in the heat and degree of firing, which is why porcelain types have higher resistance when exposed to high temperatures.

-Porcelain is one of the types of Iranian tiles; both dimensions and strength are higher than other tiles.
+Porcelain is one of the types of Persian tiles; both dimensions and strength are higher than other tiles.
 The reason for the resistance of this type of ceramic is that it is dense and impenetrable.
 Of course, the price of porcelain tiles is higher than other tiles.
 Types of porcelain and non-porcelain tiles are also divided into other groups according to the type of glaze, design, and firing method, which we will examine further.

 • Glazed tiles